Estelindis/aikido/README.md

 - Convey aspects of the history and culture of aikido without overwhelming the user.

 # Website structure
+The website is divided into four pages: index, FAQ, gallery, and the join page.

 ## Navigation
 - The club logo navigates back to the index.